alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 like the 14th century arquebus which could shoot at [300 m/s](http://www.rapidoyfacil.es/wiki/otras_reglas_para_ryf/equipo/armas_de_fuego_antiguas).

-But enough with projectiles: when was the first time that a human reached this speed?
+But projectiles are just one side of the story: when was the first time that a human reached this speed?
-This we know exactly, barring people falling from balloons or other accidents.
+This we know exactly, apart from people falling from balloons or other accidents.
 [Wikipedia's page of aircraft records](https://en.wikipedia.org/wiki/Aircraft_records) lists the date as 1922, on a [Curtiss CR](https://en.wikipedia.org/wiki/Curtiss_CR) piloted by [the father of the USAF](https://en.wikipedia.org/wiki/Billy_Mitchell).
 Less than a century ago!
-Interestingly, nowadays there are a variety of vehicles that can exceed 100 m/s, [from cars to trains](https://en.wikipedia.org/wiki/List_of_vehicle_speed_records).
+Nowadays there are a variety of vehicles that can exceed 100 m/s, [from cars to trains](https://en.wikipedia.org/wiki/List_of_vehicle_speed_records).

 #### 1000 m/s